Table of Contents

 Although Wordfence WordPress security plugin doesn’t interact directly with Gutenberg, their team has ensured that Wordfence is ready for Gutenberg and WP 5.0.
 So if you are looking for a decent WordPress security plugin, this one will be of good help.

 The functionality of a popular Disable Comments plugin plays nicely with WordPress 5.0.
-The plugin is not supposed to be connected directly to Gutenberg, but with its help, you still can globally disable comments for posts, pages, media and custom post types created with Gutenberg.
-If your websites suffers from spam, this plugin is a great way to limit it.
+The plugin is not supposed to be connected directly to Gutenberg, but with its help, you still can globally disable comments for posts, pages, media, and custom post types created with Gutenberg.
+If your website suffers from spam, this plugin is a great way to limit it.

 To build different types of advanced contact forms, Ninja Forms has proved to be one of the best solutions.
 The plugin developers created a custom Gutenberg block for Ninja Forms so that you can embed chosen forms in clicks.
 You’ll need to build and customize the forms as usually via the traditional Ninja Forms interface and then add them to the Gutenberg page or post with a dedicated block.